Unicorn-OS/Hyperion.Show-mouse-pointer-in-VM/README.md

 # Show-mouse-pointer in VM
-Useful when developing bot scripts in a vm, so you can see the emulated mouse movements!
+Useful when developing bot scripts in a vm, so you can see the emulated mouse!

 For:
 - Virt-Manager